4LT/qc-conduit/README.md

 brush).
 This entity can be configured to move between a start (`angles`) and end (`mangle`) position.
 It moves to a position relative to its **received** value.

+## Misc.
+Improvements

+Grenades getting "stuck" on slopes leading downwards have been fixed.
+(Thanks, Spike!)